MikeySaw/pokemon_generation/README.md

 python train_ddpm_example.py
 ```

-Alert!!!🚨🚨🚨 You must have a very nice GPU if you want to run the training commands!
+Alert!!!🚨 You must have a very nice GPU if you want to run the training commands!

 ### Test Stable Diffusion Model with a dummy input